 In March 1995, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 121 "Accounting for the Impairment of Long-lived Assets and for Long-lived Assets to Be Disposed Of " (FASB 121).
 This statement requires that long-lived assets and certain identifiable intangibles be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable and an impairment loss must be recognized.

 FASB 121 was effective for AIG commencing January 1, 1996.
-The adoption of this statement at that date had an immaterial impact on the results of operations, financial condition and liquidity.
+The adoption of this statement at that date did not have a material impact on AIG's results of operations, financial condition and liquidity.